 - Components guide

 - Building on dynamic elements

 The pattern types that make flows

 Big, screen takeover experiences.
 Because they have more space, they are great for giving users context at the start of the flow.
-Read more about how we've used them to welcome and motivate users, announce new features, or give your users a "choose your own adventure" onboarding experience.

 Helpful guideposts in your product.
 Great for "passive" feature discovery.
 Use hotspots to provide your users with on-demand guidance or tips, or point out smaller UI changes.